NENUpythoner/RMT-D_open/README.md

-High‑resolution figures presented in the paper can be accessed in this repository.
+High‑resolution figures from the manuscript are available in this repository.

-The implementation code and demo examples of RMT‑D will be made publicly available upon paper acceptance.
+The implementation code and demo examples of RMT‑D will be released upon acceptance of the manuscript.